torvalds/linux/Documentation/userspace-api/media/v4l/hist-v4l2.rst

    units.
 The UST clock starts at zero when the system is booted and runs continuously and uniformly.
 It takes a little over 292 years for UST to overflow.
 There is no way to set the UST clock.
-The regular Linux time-of-day clock can be changed periodically, which would cause errors if it were being used for timestamping a multimedia stream.
+The regular GNU/Linux time-of-day clock can be changed periodically, which would cause errors if it were being used for timestamping a multimedia stream.
 A real UST style clock will require some support in the kernel that is not there yet.
 But in anticipation, I will change the